-Hale Telescope is a 5.1m (200 inch) reflector telescope at Palomar Observatory.
+Hale Telescope is a 5.1 m (200 inch) reflector telescope at Palomar Observatory.
 It began operation in 1949 and was the largest reflecting telescope until 1976 when the BTA-6 was built.
 It is named for George Ellery Hale who orchestrated its construction.

-Instruments listed in the past:
+Some instruments listed in the past: